probcomp/Gen.jl/docs/src/ref/choice_maps.md

 ### Example Usage Overview

 Choicemaps store values nested in a tree where each node posesses an address for each subtree.
-A leaf-node choicemap simply contains a value, and has it's value looked up via:
+A leaf-node choicemap simply contains a value, and has its value looked up via:
 ```julia
 value = choicemap[]
 ```
-If a choicemap has a value choicemap at address `:a`, it is looked up via:
+If a choicemap has a value choicemap at address `:a`, the value it stores is looked up via:
 ```julia
 value = choicemap[:a]
 ```
-And a choicemap may also have a non-value choicemap stored at a value.
+A choicemap may also have a non-value choicemap stored at an address.
 For instance, if a choicemap has another choicemap stored at address `:a`, and this internal choicemap has a valuechoicemap stored at address `:b` and another at `:c`, we could perform the following lookups:
 ```julia